Office of Hearing Officers

 OHO conducts disciplinary hearings at locations throughout the United States.
 The process for disciplinary hearings is governed by FINRA’s Code of Procedure (FINRA Rule 9100 and Rule 9200 Series), which has been approved by the Securities and Exchange Commission.
 The Code of Procedure ensures that hearings are conducted fairly, Hearing Panels and Hearing Officers act impartially and objectively, and cases are concluded as expeditiously as possible.

-Hearing Officers also conduct hearings in a variety of expedited proceedings.
-Hearings in some expedited proceedings occur by telephone or videoconference while others may occur in person, at various locations throughout the country.
+Hearing Officers also conduct hearings in a variety of expedited proceedings that are governed by the FINRA Rule 9550 Series and Rule 9561.
+Hearings in most expedited proceedings occur by telephone or videoconference while others may occur in person, at various locations throughout the country.

 At the conclusion of each hearing or shortly thereafter, the Hearing Panel (in cases before a Hearing Panel) deliberates, and the Hearing Officer prepares a draft Hearing Panel decision.
+The Hearing Officer circulates a draft Hearing Panel decision among all panel members, who then have an opportunity to comment upon and edit the draft.
+In expedited cases occurring before a Hearing Officer alone, the Hearing Officer considers the parties’ arguments and the evidence and drafts a comprehensive decision.
 The Hearing Panel or Hearing Officer decision includes factual findings, legal conclusions, and when appropriate, sanctions.
-The Hearing Officer circulates a draft Hearing Panel decision among all panel members, who then have an opportunity to comment upon and edit the draft.
 The time required to develop and issue a final Hearing Panel or Hearing Officer decision may vary, depending upon many factors, including the complexity of the legal issues in the case, the size of the record, and the nature of the facts in dispute.

 Hearing Panel and Hearing Officer decisions and select Hearing Officer orders are posted on OHO’s Decisions and Orders page.